OpenSuSE Man Pages

 ask for help and view the system summary on the second line.

-E :Extend-Memory-Scale in Summary Area
+E :Enforce-Summary-Memory-Scale in Summary Area

 With this command you can cycle through the available summary